tomwolfe/project_chimera/README.md

 ### Persona Management

 *   **View and Edit Personas**: Expand this section to inspect and modify the `system_prompt`, `temperature`, and `max_tokens` for each persona within the currently selected framework.
-    *   Changes are temporary unless saved as a custom framework.
+    *   Changes made here are temporary unless explicitly saved as a custom framework using the "Save Current Framework" option.
-    *   A "Reset All Personas for Current Framework" button allows you to revert all changes to the default configurations.
+    *   A "Reset All Personas for Current Framework" button allows you to revert all changes to the default configurations for the active framework.
-    *   Individual persona reset buttons are also available.
+    *   Individual persona reset buttons are also available within each persona's expander.

 ### Results & Analysis